What is a Professional Services Organization (PSO)?

 Contract Chris Bove for a quarter, a month, or a few sessions.

-A Professional Services Organization (PSO) inside a software company is the team that helps customers successfully implement, configure, and get value from the software—usually in a paid, project-based way.
-Think of it as a strategy and technology consulting organization within the company... an implementation Geek Squad.
+A Professional Services Organization (PSO) is the team that helps customers successfully implement, configure, and get value from the products.
+They make sure, usually in a paid and project-based way, that customers are realizing value, adopting products deeply, and on-track to renew.

-They exist inside or alongside the Customer Team, but they are very distinct - not to be confused with Support or Customer Success.
+If the product is the what, PSO is the how.
+They can exist either inside or alongside the Customer Team, but they are very distinct - not to be confused with Support or Customer Success.

 CS & Support are relationship-based & ongoing.
 It behaves like a subscription.